PrestaFlow/prestaflow.io/resources/views/docs/library/1/getting-started/introduction.md

 ## Let's Build Together 🚀

-PrestaFlow is an open-source set of prebuilt tests components, ready-to-use examples made for the PrestaShop E-commerce software.
+<span class="bg-clip-text bg-gradient-to-tl from-blue-400 to-teal-600 font-semibold text-transparent">PrestaFlow</span> is an open-source set of prebuilt tests components, ready-to-use examples made for the PrestaShop E-commerce software.

 As now, it's the first library of its kind that lets you write and manage automated tests on your PrestaShop in PHP.